If you are reading this, chances are you are trying to figure out how to stop robocalls and telemarketing calls.

 Here’s How to Stop Robocalls and Telemarketing Calls

-If you are receiving illegal robocalls or telemarketing calls, there are couple ways to make them stop.
+If you are receiving illegal robocalls or telemarketing calls, there are a couple of ways to make them stop.
 These potential solutions are not guaranteed to stop the calls, but it is still worthwhile to try them.

 The National Do-Not-Call Registry